frank-emrich/freezeml-pldi2020-artifact/README.md

 FreezeML.

 #### Scoping of type variables
-For compatibilty reasons with legacy code, the scoping behavior of type variables works differently in Links than in FreezeML.
+For compatibility reasons with legacy code, the scoping behavior of type variables works differently in Links than in FreezeML.
 In Links, one can omit quantifiers at the top of a type annotation.
 Consider the following two versions of the same function